tmatin100/Kubernetes-Example-Voting-App/README.md

 Worker Nodes- Host applications as containers (inside Pods)

 # ----------Master Node Componnets-----------
-1. Etcd Cluster -information is stored in a highly availbe key value store.
+1. **Etcd Cluster** -information is stored in a highly availbe key value store.
                ETCD is a distrubuted reliable-keyvalue store that is Simple, secure, and fast.

-2. Kube-Apiserver- primariy managment component of kubernetes, responsible for orchestrating all operations within the cluster.
+2. **Kube-Apiserver**- primariy managment component of kubernetes, responsible for orchestrating all operations within the cluster.
 It exposes the kubernetes api which enable external users to perform managmnet operations on the cluster as well as the various controllers to monitor the state of the cluster and make necessary changes as requreid, and by the worker nodes to communicate with the server.

-3. Controller-Manager- The kube conntroller manager manages various components in kubernetes.
+3. **Controller-Manager**- The kube conntroller manager manages various components in kubernetes.
    A controller is a componnent in a master that has their own set of responsiblites, such as monitirong and remediating containers.

-4. A Controller is a process that continously monitors the state of various components within the system and works towards bringing the whole system to the desired functioning state.
+4. A **Controller** is a process that continously monitors the state of various components within the system and works towards bringing the whole system to the desired functioning state.

-4.a.-Node-Controller- takes care of nodes, responsible for onboarding new nodes to the cluster, handling situations where
+4.a.**Node-Controller**- takes care of nodes, responsible for onboarding new nodes to the cluster, handling situations where
                     nodes become unavailble or gets destroyed.

-4.b.-Replicaiton-Controller- Ensures that desired number of containers are running at all times in a replication group.
+4.b.**Replicaiton-Controller**- Ensures that desired number of containers are running at all times in a replication group.

-5. Kube-Scheduler - identifies the right node and places containers based on the container's resource requriements, the worker node's capacity, or any other policies or contstarints such as taint or tolerations, or  node afinity rules that are on them.
+5. **Kube-Scheduler** - identifies the right node and places containers based on the container's resource requriements, the worker node's capacity, or any other policies or contstarints such as taint or tolerations, or  node afinity rules that are on them.

 # ---------Worker Node Componnents-----------

-6. Container Runtime Engine- Docker, cotainerd, Rkt etc. needs to be installed on all the nodes, since we use containers for everythig.
+6. **Container Runtime Engine** - Docker, cotainerd, Rkt etc. needs to be installed on all the nodes, since we use containers for everythig.

-7. Kubelet(captin)- an agent that runs on each node in a cluster, and listens for the instructions from the kube-apiserver, and
+7. **Kubelet**(captin)- an agent that runs on each node in a cluster, and listens for the instructions from the kube-apiserver, and
                  deploys or destroys containers on the nodes as requried.
 The Kube-apiserver periodicly fetches status report from the kubelet, in order to monitor the status of the nodes and containers on them.

-8. Kube-proxy - service that ensures that necesary rules are in place on the worker nodes to allow the containers running on them to reach eachoter.
+8. **Kube-proxy** - service that ensures that necesary rules are in place on the worker nodes to allow the containers running on them to reach eachoter.